helidon-io/helidon-examples/examples/dbclient/mongodb/README.md

-# Helidon DB Client mongoDB Example
+# Helidon Examples DbClient MongoDB

-This example shows how to run Helidon DB over mongoDB.
+This project implements a simple CRUD service using Helidon SE and Helidon DbClient.

 ## Build